Magpie “ Iridescent Omen” - Galvanised Steel and Stained Glass, 1.5 Meters

 I have had the idea of a Magpie in the back of my mind for some time now and thought it would be the perfect animal to recreate in steel, using Janet’s glass to give it that classic Magpie colouring.

-I wanted to create a form that was instantly striking from a distance, with the bird showing off its full wings and that classic diamond shaped tail.
+For this sculpture I wanted to create a form that was instantly striking from a distance, with the bird showing off its full wings and that classic diamond shaped tail.

 Up close you begin to see the detail, from its chunky beak, hair like feathers around its nasal cavity, the dotted skin of the eye-ring, to the strong legs and large claws.